What Is the Difference Between a Dentist and a Periodontist?

 Gum disease, also known as periodontal disease, is a result of bacterial growth in the mouth.
 It can lead to tooth loss due to damage to the tissue that surrounds the teeth.

-Before gum disease forms, it’s usually preceded by gingivitis, which is gum inflammation.
+The first stage is usually gingivitis, which is gum inflammation.
 However, not all gingivitis turns into periodontitis.
-When gingivitis begins, the bacteria in plaque builds up and causes the gums to become swollen.
+When gingivitis begins, the bacteria in the plaque causes the gums to become swollen.

 The inflammation causes the gums to bleed when flossing and brushing easily.
 If gingivitis goes untreated, then it will progress into periodontitis.